Credit.Org - Chicago Branch logo

 Pros

-• HUD-approved housing counselor with specific expertise in reverse mortgages, foreclosure prevention, and homeownership counseling
+• HUD-approved housing counselor with specific experience context in reverse mortgages, foreclosure prevention, and homeownership counseling

 • Established nonprofit since 1974 with 5.2+ million counseling sessions completed and $2.2 billion in homeowner support reported